 Henry Tate & Sons employed 538 people by 1889.

-Henry Tate & Sons became a private limited company in 1896, and his son, William Henry Tate (1842 – 1922), became the first chairman, and his brothers were the directors.
+Henry Tate & Sons was registered as a private limited company in 1896.
+William Henry Tate (1842 – 1922), became the first chairman, and his brothers served as directors.

 Henry Tate was a private man, a good employer and a generous benefactor.
-He built, at the cost of £500,000, the Tate Gallery for the people of Britain, which housed his collection of art including Waterhouse’s The Lady of Shallot.
+He built the Tate Gallery for the people of Britain at a cost of £500,000, and donated his collection of art including Waterhouse’s The Lady of Shalott.
 Other benefactions, sometimes anonymous, but always discreet, amounted to almost £1 million.
 Despite his great wealth he lived a modest life, and refused a baronetcy twice before finally accepting in 1898, having been told by the Prime Minister that a third refusal would offend the Royal family.
-Tate died a year later.
+He died the following year.

 At the turn of the century the factories in Silvertown and Liverpool employed between 2,000 and 3,000 people.
 The London buildings occupied 36,000 square metres, and the Liverpool buildings occupied 19,400 square metres.

 Fairrie & Co of Liverpool was acquired in 1929.
-The company employed around 900 people.
+The business employed around 900 people.
 The Fairrie sugar refinery was immediately closed down.